DeCartography/docs/content/FAQs.md

 {{< expand "Can non-Gitcoin researchers and others download and analyze the data?" "..." >}}
 No, they will not.
 No. Currently, we are working on this as a PoC with Gitcoin, so it is closed to the public.
-Please contact @DeCartography if you are interested in the demonstration.
+Please contact [@DeCartography](https://twitter.com/DeCartography) if you are interested in the demonstration.
 {{< /expand >}}